Faculty/Staff Training Materials

 Held early in the fall semester, the orientation is required for all new program directors, the training includes an overview of academics and the global knowledge GEP co-requisite; risk management, health, and safety; budgets and finances; reviewing student applications/student queries; orientations; and program timeline.

-Study Abroad Recruitment and Outreach Workshop
+Study Abroad Marketing and Recruitment Strategies

 This early fall semester session is for new and returning program directors to review recruitment strategies for group programs to ensure healthy program enrollments.
 Following the session, the Study Abroad Office typically holds a reception to welcome back returning faculty and staff from summer programs and to connect regarding upcoming programs.

 Workshops Offered on a Rotating Basis

 First Aid Mental Health and Safety

 Study abroad program directors often support students facing physical and mental health issues while on-site.
 This training will provide an overview of basic first aid skills, such as familiarity with epi-pens and inhalers, talking students through panic attacks, and starting tough conversations with students.
 Attendees can also bring scenarios they encountered in the past for feedback from Study Abroad, Student Health, and Counseling Center staff.
 The aim of the session is to increase confidence when managing common health issues on-site; this is not a first responder certification training and there are no medically-related expectations for program directors.